tomjoht/tomjoht.github.io/_posts/2015/2015-07-24-survey-results-about-rest-api-course.md

 categories:
 - api-doc
 keywords: REST API workshop, API training, learn APIs
-summary: "Here are the survey results from my survey I conducted about a possible REST API workshop.
+description: "Here are the survey results from my survey I conducted about a possible REST API workshop.
 Although a workshop would have a lot of appeal, many people are interested in online options since they aren't located in the area where I would give the workshop."
 ---

 ## Survey results